MichaelCurrin/learn-to-code/en/topics/apis/twitter.md

 ## Python

 See my [Twitter Python Guide](https://michaelcurrin.github.io/python-twitter-guide/) which focuses on the Tweepy library.
-It covers other Python libraries on the Resources page.
+It covers other Python libraries too - see the Resources page.

 ## JavaScript